-This oil is used when older vehicles with more miles on them get an oil change.
+This oil is used when older vehicles with more miles on them.
 It helps out the vehicles by preventing oil from leaking, which is possible with its special formula.
-Higher mileage oil will help you lessen the amount of times you have to replenish the oil in your vehicle.
-It also contains higher viscosity than other oils to allow your worn engine to give better performance!
+Higher mileage oil will help you lessen the number of times you have to replenish the oil in your vehicle.
+It also contains higher viscosity than other oils to allow your worn engine to give a better performance.

-This oil is most commonly used on new cars.
-While this oil blend might save you a lot of money during an oil change, it needs to be changed more often.
-Conventional oil doesn't hold up in extreme weather conditions, so you need to keep this in mind if you plan on living in an area that gets extremely cold!
+This oil is most commonly used in new cars.
+While this oil blend might save you a lot of money, it needs to be changed more often.
+Conventional oil doesn’t hold up in extreme weather conditions so you need to keep this in mind if you plan on living in an area that gets extremely cold.

 This artificial oil was made specifically for high-tech engines.
-This type of motor oil gives the best performance out of all of the motor oils and leaves little deposits, if any, at all.
-While full synthetic oil may be more expensive than conventional oil, it last up to three times longer.
+This type of oil gives the best performance out of all of the motor oils and leaves little deposits if any.
+While full synthetic oil may be more expensive than conventional oil, it lasts up to three times longer.

 When you get an oil change with this type of oil, you’ll be getting a mixture of synthetic and conventional oil.
 While this may give you better performance than conventional oil, but it doesn’t provide as much performance as full synthetic oil.
 This might be a better choice since it’s cheaper than synthetic oil!